 Store any leftovers in a refrigerator in an airtight container for 3-4 days.

 This meal also freezes well.
 Cut into small squares and freeze in a freezer bag or airtight plastic container.
 Freeze for 1-2 months.
-Thaw in the microwave before serving.
+Thaw and reheat in the microwave before serving.

-To reheat any leftovers, heat in a microwave.
+To reheat any leftovers, heat in a microwave, oven or air fryer.